Brussels Things To Do With Kids

 A tiny portion of the Berlin Wall is on display at the Royal Museum of the Armed Forces and Military History, along with other items and exhibitions from the Cold War.

-The European Union quarter: In the European quarter, a piece of the Berlin Wall is on display at the institutions of the European Union.
+The European Union Quarter: In the European Quarter, a piece of the Berlin Wall is on display at the institutions of the European Union.

 31. Cathedral of St. Michael

-In the center of Brussel is a stunning Gothic church called the Cathedral of St. Michael and St. Gudula.
+In the center of Brussels is a stunning Gothic church called the Cathedral of St. Michael and St. Gudula.
 It is worthy of a visit because it is the city’s most significant religious structure.

-The patron saints of Brussels, St. Michael, and St. Gudula, are honored in the cathedral.
+The patron saints of Brussels, St. Michael and St. Gudula, are honored in the cathedral.
 It was constructed in the 13th century, and over the years, it has undergone numerous extensions and renovations.
 Gothic, Baroque, and Neoclassical architectural styles are present in the cathedral.

-The cathedrals interior features stunning stained-glass windows, an amazing organ, and majestic chapels for the saints.
+The cathedral’s interior features stunning stained-glass windows, an amazing organ, and majestic chapels for the saints.
 Additionally, the Cathedral is home to various paintings and sculptures, including a collection of tapestries from the fifteenth century that features biblical events.

 Visitors are welcome to the Cathedral of St. Michael and St. Gudula every day, and admission is free.
 There are also multilingual guided tours offered.
-It’s a wonderful location to enjoy the tranquil ambiance while learning about the city’s history and architecture.
+It’s a beautiful location to enjoy the tranquil ambiance while learning about the city’s history and architecture.
 Wheelchair users can visit the Cathedral as well.

 32. Belvue Museum